Shadows of generalised Hayward spacetimes : in vacuum and with plasma: Null Geodesics and Shadow

 \section{Null Geodesics and Shadow}

+The `shadow' in the context of BHs and other astrophysical compact objects is defined as a dark silhouette against a bright background which is formed due to the gravitational bending of light.
+Historically this has been called by various names and has various definition.
+A comprehensive list of these have been discussed in \cite{Perlick:2021aok}.
+In the context of this paper we define shadow as the two dimensional closed curve on a celestial sphere that separates the captured and scattered orbits \cite{Gralla:2019xty,Vazquez:2003zm,Luminet:1979nyg}.
+These celestial coordinates can be expressed in terms of the observer's position relative to the BH and the tangents to the photon geodesics \cite{Cunha:2018acu,Vazquez:2003zm,Bardeen:1973tla,deVries:1999tiy}

+where $\alpha$ and $\beta$ are celestial coordinates.
+In case of static spherically symmetric metric the closed curve is a circle and the radius of this circle is known as the shadow radius and is determined by

-This section mainly reproduces the known results and sets the conventions to be used in the later sections.In this section, we revisit the derivation of critical expressions for the shadow calculations.
-We will be broadly following the Hamilton-Jacobi approach to calculating the null geodesics.
-We restrict this analysis to the static spherically symmetric solutions with the ansatz being:
+Hence calculating shadow radius essentially reduces to finding the tangents to the null geodesics and plugging that information into the above equations.
+In principle there are various approaches for this calculation.
+In the remainder of this section we reproduce the known results and set the conventions to be used in the later sections of this work based on the Hamilton-Jacobi approach.
+In the process, we also define other useful quantities, such as the impact parameter and the photon sphere radius.
+We also restrict this analysis to the static spherically symmetric solutions with the metric ansatz being

 the choice of which is motivated by the form of the generalized Hayward metric, given in eq.(\ref{eq:dimensionless_metric}), which is the focus of this work.
 The effective Lagrangian for the geodesic equations in the above spacetime is given by